Whistleblower Retaliation, Discrimination and Harassment

 At the Maine Employee Rights Group, we have over 50 years combined experience helping whistleblowers hold employers accountable for illegal retaliation.
 If illegal conduct is undermining your workplace, you should have the right to speak out without fearing the consequences of losing your job.
 Unfortunately, despite the legal protections for whistleblowers, many employers still retaliate against these employees.
 When that happens, you should not hesitate to contact our Maine whistleblower retaliation lawyers for thoughtful and thorough guidance.
 We serve employees across the state with offices in Portland and Bangor.

-Contact us by calling 207.874.0905 or filling out our online form to set up a free initial consultation.
+Contact us by calling 207.874.0905 or filling out our online form to set up an initial consultation.

 - Example of a whistleblower case we handled where a trucker refused to drive more hours than permitted by the U.S. Department of Transportation (DOT)